FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Acute puppy vomiting includes one, or several, of the following:

 your puppy has vomited several times over a period of 3 - 4 hours, has

-emptied his tummy, and continues to vomit even though he hasn't had
+emptied his tummy, and continues to vomit he needs veterinary help immediately.

 appetite, panting, pacing or other signs of distress or illness needs to